TalhaJuikar/homelab/README.md

 - **Zero-Trust Architecture**: I use strict RBAC policies that give applications only the permissions they absolutely need
 - **Secrets Management**: I store all sensitive data in Bitwarden and retrieve it dynamically via External Secrets Operator, keeping credentials out of Git.
 Also I use SOPS to encrypt sensitive files in the repository.
 - **Network Security**: I expose services exclusively through Cloudflare Tunnels, eliminating the need for open inbound ports
-- **GitOps Security**: I've enabled signature verification for my Flux sync operations for integrity validation
-- **Encryption**: All persistent volumes containing sensitive data are encrypted at rest

 ## 🔑 Credential Management